icearla16-hub/bcog-final_project/README.md

 Functions will cover three major domains: making the Tkinter display, reading and displaying text from separate files, and interpreting user inputs to shape their ending.

 ### 1. Making the Tkinter display
 NOTE: see Lab 7 for reference
-Establish a class `Display` with the following methods):
+Establish a class `Display` with the following methods:
 - \_\_init\_\_(): Creates a Tkinter window.
 Calls the following methods.
 - init_window(): Initializes window.
 Accounts for window name, screen size, and frame sizes.
 - create_turtle_frame(): Adds frame that holds a canvas with a Turtle.
 - create_interface_frame(): Adds frame with buttons for user to interact with.
 Calls functions that will read and display text (questions and answer options).

 ### 2. Reading and displaying text from separate files
 NOTE: see Homework 3 for reference
 Use .csv or .txt files; one file for questions, one for answer options.
 The answer options will likely be formatted as follows:

     OPTION, a